ga-wdi-curriculum/wdi-intro/readme.md

 ### Squads and Rotations

-Each student will be part of a squad of approximately ~5 students, lead by one instructor.
+Each student will be part of a squad lead by one instructor.
 Your squad instructor will be the primary (but not the only) instructor providing you with feedback on homework, labs, quizzes, etc.